The use of blended learning from the perspective of students

 FAQ

-A: Students' individual differences in learning styles and preferences significantly impact their perceptions of blended learning (BL) best practices.
+A: Students' individual differences in student needs and preferences significantly impact their perceptions of blended learning (BL) best practices.
 The diverse responses from the focus groups suggest that what works well for one student might not be as effective for another.
 For instance, while some students prefer the flexibility that BL offers, allowing them to manage their schedules more effectively and engage with the material at their own pace, others might find the online components overwhelming or less engaging than face-to-face interactions.
 This variation underscores the importance of considering student voice in the design and implementation of BL courses.
-By actively seeking and incorporating feedback from students, educators can tailor their BL practices to accommodate a wider range of learning styles and preferences, thereby enhancing the learning experience for all students.
+By actively seeking and incorporating feedback from students, educators can tailor their BL practices to accommodate a wider range of student needs and preferences, thereby enhancing the learning experience for all students.
 Text analysis of feedback can also play a crucial role in identifying common themes and areas for improvement, ensuring that the curriculum evolves to meet the needs of a diverse student body.

 Q: What challenges do students face in managing their time effectively with the increased out-of-class workload required by blended learning, and how can these challenges be addressed?